 - a wider audience of discipline-based colleagues at a discipline conference

-- a wider audience of colleagues from across disciplines at a regional or national pedagogy conference (see our list on our conference page)
+- a wider audience of colleagues from across disciplines at a regional or national pedagogy conference (see our list on our conferences page)

-- a wider audience of colleagues from across disciplines and the public through publishing an article about your work (see our list on our publication page)
+- a wider audience of colleagues from across disciplines and the public through publishing an article about your work (see our list on our publishing page)